 Join our global force of military counselors and therapists!

-Leidos is looking for a Military and Family Life Counselor to support USAG HI in Oahu, Hawaii.
+Leidos is looking for a Military Family Life Counselor to support Twentynine Palms, CA

 A career of purpose—serving our nation’s military children and families—is open for you, an empathetic, supportive, and motivational licensed counselor who can proactively help military service members and their families overcome common challenges such as deployment, frequent relocation, job stress and life away from home.